 ABSTRACT

+a

 The purpose of this study is to compare exit strategies for “aging out youth” in primarily Mozambican orphan-care facilities with those of global best practice.
 The desire is to facilitate better outcomes for the flourishing of aging-out orphans and the success of their service provider’s efforts.
 The study utilized an inductive and emic-based research design incorporating the hermeneutical approach of Transformational Conversations used in urban missiology.